Latest TRP Ratings: Choti Sarrdaarni Slips To 2nd Spot; Yehh Jadu Hai Jinn Ka Witnesses Jump

 Colors' Choti Sarrdaarni has dropped to the second spot while SAB TV's Taarak Mehta Ka Ooltah Chashmah has retained its third place.
 Both shows have managed to grab 2.5 ratings.

-Yeh Rishta Kya Kehlata Hai, Yeh Jaadu Hai Jinn Ka & Shakti-Astitva Ke Ehsaas Kii
+Yeh Rishta Kya Kehlata Hai, Yehh Jadu Hai Jinn Ka & Shakti-Astitva Ke Ehsaas Kii

-While Star Plus' Yeh Rishta Kya Kehlata Hai has retained its fourth spot, Yeh Jaadu Hai Jinn Ka has jumped to the seventh spot.
+While Star Plus' Yeh Rishta Kya Kehlata Hai has retained its fourth spot, Yehh Jadu Hai Jinn Ka has jumped to the seventh spot.
 Colors' Shakti-Astitva Ke Ehsaas Kii is back at the ninth spot.
 The shows have managed to grab 2.4, 2.1 and 2.0 TRP ratings.

 Kaun Banega Crorepati, The Kapil Sharma Show & Indian Idol 11

-Sony TV's shows Kaun Banega Crorepati 11 has retained its sixth spot while The Kapil Sharma Show and Indian Idol 11 have dropped to the eighth and 10th spots, respectively.
+Sony TV's shows, Kaun Banega Crorepati 11 has retained its sixth spot while The Kapil Sharma Show and Indian Idol 11 have dropped to the eighth and 10th spots, respectively.
 The shows have managed to fetch 2.2, 2.1 and 1.9 TRP ratings.

 Ratings Of Popular Shows Of Star Plus